wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 entries in the FP index are marked as used but not accessed during normal operations.
 A compressed sub-chunk can be accessed by first finding its FP index entry and then reading sequentially until the last sub-chunk.

+Lastly, the paper proposes new eviction algorithms for both indices structures when an entry cannot be found.
+For the LBA index, eviction is performed within a set, i.e., anytime a new entry is to be allocated, an existing entry from the same set will be evicted.
+The eviction victim is determined using LRU algorithm where all entries of the set are maintained in a per-set LRU list.
+Index query that hits the cache will move the entry to the head of the LRU list, and so is a newly inserted entry.
+When an eviction decision is to be made, the LRU tail will be chosen and then evicted.
+On eviction of an LBA entry, the corresponding back pointer in the FP entry is also removed.